Mai1902/SeniorThesis_MaiNguyen/thesis.md

 ```
 Instead of transforming skills text into regular vector, `TF-IDF Vectorizer` allows the vector value represent the weight of the text in the database and help normalized the matrix later on.
 After the conversion, the cluster procedures is performed.

-The clustering of jobs bases on skills is important as this act will allocate the candidate into a cluster of job title, as well as improveing the efficiency of matching calculation for Lander.
-In which 22000 entries will be divided into 26 clusters, then the resume text will be fed into the model and Kmean Prediction matches the resume into a certain cluster.
-Then, the calculation of matching score will occur within that one only instead of the whole dataframe.
+The clustering of jobs bases on skills is important as this act will allocate the candidate into a cluster of job title, as well as improving the efficiency of matching calculation for Lander.
+The resume text is supplied into the model, and Kmean Prediction matches the resume to a specific cluster once the 22000 items are separated into 26 clusters.
+When that happens, only that one and not the entire dataframe will be used to calculate the matching score.

 ```python
 km = KMeans(n_clusters=num_clusters)